html-validate/html-validate/docs/index.md

 the markup is invalid the parser will tell you so.

-By ensuring the markup is strictly valid it reduces the amount of bugs where different browsers autocorrected the markup different.
+By ensuring the markup is strictly valid it reduces the amount of bugs where different browsers autocorrected the markup differently (this is especially true for mobile browsers).

 ### HTML5 content model